chuxinh/trading-strategy-simulation/README.md

 # Trading Strategy Simulation
-### 📈 Comparing weekly vs monthly dollar-cost averaging trading
+### 📈 Comparing dollar-cost averaging trading frequencies

 This repository explores the topic of dollar-cost averaging strategy for investing, and how risk and return of assets could change as the investment interval varies.